cloudwalk/brlc-token/test-utils/README.md

 ## Test utils directory

-This directory contains some custom utilities used in the tests
+This directory contains custom utilities used for smart contracts testing.